PlanTL-GOB-ES/PHI-masker/README.md

   - The `input`, `tagged`, and `output` folder options allow to change the default folders.

-  - `Verbose` and `quiet` options allows to control the verbosity level of the software.
+  - `Verbose` and `quiet` options allow to control the verbosity level of the software.

   - `Custom Masking` option allows to provide a file with custom label-mask substitutions.
   See `Custom Masking` below for more detailed information.